hradio/dab-web-player/README.md

+# Attention!
+Beta phase.

+At the moment there are **still considerable performance problems**.
+These problems will be fixed in the coming months.
+Also the** API could change several times.**

 # ediPlayer simple api

 this repo contains only the compiled files that can be directly integrated into your browser.
 The whole toolchain to create the **ediStreaming lib** still consists of too many manual steps, but will also be published here or in its own repo.